radekstepan/burnchart/README.md

 ### The 20%

+- [ ] verify that project exists on project page when fetching it remotely (add behind the scenes)
 - [ ] need to show status (receiving information etc.) per repo
 - [ ] provide a documentation site
 - [ ] visiting a chart page saves the project if it isn't saved already